explosion/weasel/docs/tutorial/workflow.md

 > :information_source: **Cloning under the hood**
 >
-> To clone a project, spaCy calls into `git` and uses the "sparse checkout"
+> To clone a project, Weasel calls into `git` and uses the "sparse checkout"
 > feature to only clone the relevant directory or directories.

 The [`weasel clone`](../cli.md#clone) command clones an existing